anish0123/week4-5Assignment/README.md

 - `npm i` to install dependencies
 - `npm run dev` to start development server
 - `npm run test` to run tests

-## Assignment

-- Your task is to complete all TODOs in the code until all tests are passed
-- TODOs are located in resolvers and app.ts

 ### Types